bokeh/bokeh/docs/bokeh/source/docs/user_guide/server/deploy.rst

         BalancerMember "http://127.0.0.1:5100/myapp"
         BalancerMember "http://127.0.0.1:5101/myapp"
         BalancerMember "http://127.0.0.1:5102/myapp"
-        ProxySet lbmethod=byrequests
+        ProxySet lbmethod=bybusyness
     </Proxy>

     <Proxy "balancer://myapp_ws">
         BalancerMember "ws://127.0.0.1:5100/myapp"
         BalancerMember "ws://127.0.0.1:5101/myapp"
         BalancerMember "ws://127.0.0.1:5102/myapp"
-        ProxySet lbmethod=byrequests
+        ProxySet lbmethod=bybusyness
     </Proxy>

+The ``bybusyness`` load balancing method ensures that an incoming connection is assigned to the instance that has the fewest active connections at that time.
+It should yield better results than `other available algorithms`_ such as ``byrequests``.
+You may have to enable ``mod_lbmethod_bybusyness``.

-Finally, you can proxy connections to the two balancers:
+Finally, you can proxy websocket and http requests to the corresponding
+balancers:

 .. code-block:: apache